amjiuzi/222/content/home/experience.md

   date_end = ""
   description = """
 ·Was selected from 3000+ freshmen to joined [Top-Notch Program](http://yxbjjh.cpu.edu.cn).

-·Earned all credits in the first two years and participated in full-time research after that.
+<br/>·Earned all credits in the first two years and engaged in full-time research after that.

-·Won postgraduate recommendation.
+<br/>·Won postgraduate recommendation.
 """

 [[experience]]